Camera algorithms

 MULTI-FRAME PROCESSING

-• Optical flow
+• Optical flow.

-• Frames registration and alignment
+• Frame registration and alignment.

-• Camera model estimation and projection from pin-hole to Panini and arbitrary distortions
+• Camera model estimation and projection from pinhole to Panini and arbitrary distortions.

-• Dewarp, reproject
+• Dewarp, reproject.

-• Various image segmentations, based on concrete needs
+• Various image segmentations, based on concrete needs.

 If you are considering introducing our technology or products, or if you are interested in co-creation with us, please feel free to contact us from here.